Tucker, Freeman hit 3-run HRs as Braves stop Nationals 13-6 - Philly

+ATLANTA (AP) - The Atlanta Braves have reason to be encouraged about their offense, even with two starters on the disabled list and top prospect Ronald Acuna's debut probably at least two weeks away.

-ATLANTA (AP) - Freddie Freeman and Preston Tucker each hit a three-run homer, and the Atlanta Braves handed Washington its first loss with a 13-6 victory over Bryce Harper and the Nationals on Tuesday night.
+Freddie Freeman and Preston Tucker each hit a three-run homer , and Atlanta handed Washington its first loss with a 13-6 victory over Bryce Harper and the Nationals on Tuesday night.

+Third baseman Johan Camargo and catcher Tyler Flowers are on the disabled list, but the Braves' 41 runs through five games is the team's best offensive start since 2006.
+The Braves' 56 hits are tied with the 2008 team for the Atlanta record through five games.

+"It's early but I kind of like how we're going about it right now," manager Brian Snitker said.

 Freeman and Tucker each delivered a big blow as Atlanta scored four times in each of the first two innings.
 Tucker's drive in the first against A.J.
 Cole reached the restaurant behind the right-field seats, and Freeman cleared the wall in right-center in the second.

-Washington's three-run first inning marked the fifth time in five games the Nationals handed a lead to their starting pitcher.
+Washington's three-run first inning marked the fifth straight game the Nationals handed a lead to their starting pitcher.
 But Cole (0-1) allowed 10 runs and 10 hits in 3 2/3 innings, perhaps endangering his hold on the No. 5 spot in the rotation.

+"I'm trying to go out there and show them I can compete ... and I'm trying to help our bullpen as well," Cole said.

+Manager Dave Martinez said he told Cole "to keep his head up - and nice home run."

 Ryan Zimmerman hit a two-run homer in the first for Washington, and Cole added his first career homer in the second.
 Leading off the third, Harper continued his hot streak with his fourth homer in the last three games.